 What do you think?
 Do you think more efforts should be made to monitor or rehabilitate individuals with a history of assault and evading arrest?
 Let us know what you think in the comments.

-If you have been arrested and charged with making terroristic threats or resisting arrest, contact The Law Offices of Joseph Lombardo today.
+If you have been arrested and charged with making terroristic threats or resisting arrest, contact Lombardo Law Group, LLC today.
 Joseph Lombardo has been representing individuals arrested and charged with crimes in Vineland, Buena Vista, and every township in South Jersey since 1993.
 A former Municpal Prosecutor, Mr. Lombardo will personally meet with you in a complimentary initial consultation to assess your case, explain your options, and prepare your case.

 The Personal Injury Trial attorneys of Lombardo Law Group, LLC have recovered 10s of Millions for accident victims over their careers